Are you restless? Are you waking up a lot? It doesn’t matter how much sleep you get, you’re still tired when you wake up in the morning?

 It’s a good friend.
 It enables us to do a lot of things, but it greatly interrupts sleep with how blue light can interfere with our circadian rhythm.
 The only thing that should be happening in your bed is sleep, right?
 (If you’re married, maybe another thing, but that’s a whole other topic.)
 This means no TV.
 You should not have your phone in bed.
 No technology should be happening there.
 You’ve really got to protect that bedroom and that bed.
-You have to protect that area so that you’re not allowing too many things to interfere with what your body needs to do–get rest.
+You have to protect that area so that you’re not allowing too many things to interfere with what your body needs to do–get a good night’s sleep.

 Research shows that your nervous system speeds up when you sleep.
 Every other system goes down.
 That’s what heals you and helps you recover from the day that you just had.
 Technology interferes with that, whether it’s the screen of a TV that you fall asleep to or the screen of your phone.
 Technology interferes with the brain and the activity that it needs to do–get you into a deep sleep where your body can heal.

-Analyze the room that you actually sleep in.
-You can look at a couple different things:
+Analyze the room that you sleep in.
+You can look at a couple of different things:

 3. Sleep Schedule

 For Example if during the week you go to bed at 11 p.m. and you get up at 6 a.m., and then on the weekend you sleep in till 9 a.m., you oftentimes will feel groggy.
 Maybe some of you are thinking, “I would LOVE to try to sleep in because it never happens.”
-When you try to do it, it can actually work inversely against you because it’s messing with your current body rhythm.
+When you try to do it, it can work inversely against you because it’s messing with your current body rhythm and sleep cycle.
 Working with that rhythm is extremely important.

 If you’re eating large meals close to bedtime and toxic, high sugar, not-so-good-for-you meals close to bedtime, that’s really going to interrupt the sleep pattern.
 From a physiological standpoint, your body is trying to process all that food, spending a lot of energy digesting the food instead of allowing you to go to sleep to heal your body.

 Late, unhealthy meals, especially when loaded with carbohydrates, can also cause digestive problems like an upset stomach, acid reflux, and heartburn.
 To help remedy that a little bit, I would try apple cider vinegar if you do deal with a lot of indigestion problems at night.
 1-2 tbsp before or after your meal.
 Also, sleeping on your left side is going to allow your stomach to digest food a lot better, as opposed to the right.
 This is because of how the stomach sits.

-Studies show that exercise does help a person sleep better.2 If you currently exercise but have sleep struggles, I would consider two things.
+Studies show that exercise does help a person get a better night’s sleep.2 If you currently exercise but have sleep struggles, I would consider two things.
 Change the time that you exercise.
 If you are a morning exerciser and are not sleeping well, you may try to move the exercise to the evening to help you catch those zzz’s.
 If you’re an evening or afternoon exerciser and you’re not sleeping well, you may try to move the exercise to the morning.
 The response and the impact that exercise has on your body can greatly impact how your body rests.
 So you may just change the timing.

-There are a couple of supplements that you could try if you are really not getting sleep.
+There are a couple of supplements that you could try if you are not getting enough hours of sleep.
 However, I would warn you that I do not want you to get reliant upon a natural supplement.
 That’s just like any reliance on a sleep medication.
-There are side effects from the sleep medications.
-In the long-term, there will be side effects with having natural substances that put you to sleep each night.
+There are side effects of sleep medications.
+In the long-term, there will be side effects of having natural substances that put you to sleep each night.
 But if you absolutely have to turn to something, you could try Valerian Root or Melatonin.

 Melatonin is better known.
 I’ve actually used Valerian Root in the past.
 But I caution you to use them sparingly.
 Try all of these other sleep hacks first.
 Consider your diet and lifestyle before you become reliant on taking Valerian Root or Melatonin every single night.
 If you’re in that boat already, please start to uncover these hacks so you’re not just relying on some substance to be able to sleep — especially, when the next day you’ll likely experience sleepiness and the urge for napping or to hit snooze on the alarm clock.
 While they are natural sleep medicines, you still don’t want to depend on them as the only route to your best sleep.

 Another supplement you can look at is B5.
 High levels of B5 have been shown to reduce your cortisol and your stress levels, especially for that morning spike.

 Getting proper vitamin C allows for proper adrenal function, which decreases the chance of that early morning cortisol spike so you don’t wake up anxious.
-80% of your vitamin C is actually stored in your adrenal glands.
-Taking a dose of vitamin c before bed is something I regularly do for my cortisol and immune system.
+80% of your vitamin C is stored in your adrenal glands.
+Taking a dose of vitamin c before bed is something I regularly do for my cortisol and immune system wellness.

 7. Spinal Exercises

-A lot of people cannot sleep because they’re uncomfortable.
-The frame of their body is not in the right position, whether on their back, side or whatever.
+A lot of people cannot get enough sleep because they’re uncomfortable.
+The frame of their body is not in the right position, whether on their back, side, or whatever.
 If the spine is in a bad position, the body can’t rest the way it’s designed to.
 So, some simple spinal exercises are extremely helpful to get into that deep REM sleep, the most restful sleep.
 I advise a lot of patients in the office to get some motion into their spines before bed.
 Think of it just like brushing your teeth before bed, and taking care of those bones.
 Why not the spine as well?